r58Playz/terraos/README.md

 - Copy firmware from RMA shim
 - Copy modules from RMA shim
 - Copy modprobe.d from board recovery image
-- Download iwlwifi-9000-pu-b0-jf-b0-41.ucode and place in firmware folder
+- Place any missing firmware files into the firmware folder (for octopus I included `iwlwifi-9000-pu-b0-jf-b0-41.ucode`)